theupdateframework/pep-maximum-security-model/README.rst

 The maximum security model and end-to-end signing have been intentionally excluded from PEP 458.
 Both improve PyPI's ability to survive a repository compromise and allow developers to sign their distributions.
+However, the maximum security model and end-to-end signing are being reviewed as an extension to PEP 458 because

-However [LV: from here to where I inserted a comment, confusion!
+[LV: from here to where I inserted a comment, confusion!
 See comment at end of paragr.] they have been postponed for review as a potential future extension to PEP 458.
 This PEP is available for review to those developers interested in the end-to-end signing option.

 [LV: I don't know what this is trying to say.
 Postponed, but here it is?
 Which PEP is "this PEP" 458 or the one I'm reading?
 We can chat about this...
 Maybe you want to rephrase this?
 Something like: X & Y are being reviewed as an extension to PEP 458 because (why?).
 Here, the proposed extension PEP is made available to those developers interested in the